 In this guide

-When you have a valid Will in place when you die, most of us assume our executors will take care of all the necessary paperwork and just distribute our assets to our chosen beneficiaries in the proportions listed in our Will.
+Those of us who have a valid Will in place often assume our executors will take care of all the necessary paperwork and distribute all our assets, including super, to our chosen beneficiaries as we have instructed.

 But when it comes to your super, it’s not that simple.
-Your Will doesn’t automatically decide who gets your retirement savings; it’s up to the trustee of your super fund to make the final decision.
+Your Will doesn’t automatically decide who gets your retirement savings.
+It’s up to the trustee of your super fund to make the final decision, and without the right guidance from you the process can be prolonged and distressing for your loved ones.

-If you want to ensure you have a say in who gets your super when you die, you need to learn what to do to ensure your wishes are respected.
+To ensure you have a say in who gets your super when you die, and that your wishes are carried out quickly, you need to make the most effective beneficiary nomination for your circumstances.

-Need to know: A recent decision by the High Court has changed the rules in relation to using a binding death benefit nomination (BDBN) if you are a member of an SMSF.
-Check out the section below on BDBNs in an SMSF for more details.
+Need to know: A 2022 decision by the High Court has changed the rules in relation to using a binding death benefit nomination if you are a member of an SMSF.
+Check out the section below on binding nominations in an SMSF for more details.

 You don’t own your super assets